how to make your house sustainable guaranteed

 So you look to make the home more energy efficient in that it does not lose heat.
 And it does not gain too much heat in summer.
 You shade the house from the summer heat.

-The choice of building materials affects the way that the house will respond to how you use lightweight building materials in the house.
+The choice of building materials affects how the house will respond to how you use lightweight building materials in the house.
 Such as timber weatherboards that do not keep heat.
 And heavyweight materials such as a concrete slab for thermal mass.

-Light colours can reflect heat so you may use a light coloured roof.
-And it also reflects daylight so a light coloured room will have better lighting levels.
+Light colours can reflect heat, so that you may use a light coloured roof.
+And it also reflects daylight, so a light coloured room will have better lighting levels.

 The types of windows and doors your use would be high performing units.
 So you would use high performing double glazed units with Low-E coating and argon gas fill.
 You would have a renewable energy source to provide energy to your house.
-And energy efficient hot water system.
-In the household, you would have energy efficient appliances, such as an energy efficient fridge, TV and washing machine.
+And energy-efficient hot water system.
+You would have energy-efficient appliances in the household, such as an energy-efficient fridge, TV, and washing machine.